 Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), and their many variants, such as subspace LDA, stepwise LDA [35], [36], etc. are commonly used for feature extraction prior to classification of hyperspectral data.
 Under the assumption of homoscedastic Gaussian class-conditional distributions, LDA is optimized for classification tasks, but does not perform well when the data are heteroscedastic Gaussian, and can fail for non-Gaussian data.
 This makes such projections inappropriate for Bayesian classifiers relying on Gaussian Mixture Models (GMMs), or for classifiers that assume the decision surfaces to be substantially nonlinear (e.g. nonlinear Support Vector Machines in a kernel-induced space).
-This is particularly relevant for hyperspectral imagery, where several factors can lead to deviation from such assumptions, including variable illumination conditions, significant mixing between the target pixel and background, etc.
+This issue is particularly relevant for hyperspectral imagery, where several factors can lead to deviation from such assumptions, including variable illumination conditions, significant mixing between the target pixel and background.

-LFDA [37] was developed as an extension to LDA to accommodate class distributions that are not uni-modal homoscedastic Gaussian, combining the discriminative properties of LDA with locality preserving properties of unsupervised locality-preserving projections (LPP) [38].
+Local Fisher's Discriminant Algorithm (LFDA) [37] was developed as an extension to LDA to accommodate class distributions that are not uni-modal homoscedastic Gaussian, combining the discriminative properties of LDA with properties of unsupervised locality-preserving projections (LPP) [38].
 Unlike LDA or PCA, LPP seeks to find a linear map that preserves the local-neighborhood structure of the data in the projected subspace - i.e., neighborhood points in the original input space remain neighbors in the LPP-embedded space, and vice-versa.
 LFDA obtains good between-class separation in the projection while preserving the within-class local structure [37].
-It can hence be expected that LFDA should be a useful feature reduction algorithm for supervised classification tasks, particularly for problems where local structures convey useful information (e.g. when the data lie on a complex manifold in the input space) and need to be preserved.
+It can hence be expected that LFDA should be a useful feature reduction algorithm for supervised classification tasks, particularly for problems where local structures convey relevant information (e.g. when the data lie on a complex manifold in the input space) and need to be preserved.
 In recent work for supervised hyperspectral image analysis tasks [14], [15], [39], [40], LFDA and its variants have been found to be very effective feature extraction algorithms, particularly when paired with powerful Bayesian classifiers, such as Gaussian Mixture Models.

-In LFDA, the local between-class $\mathcal{S}^{(lb)}$ and within-class $\mathcal{S}^{(lw)}$ scatter matrices are defined as
+The heat kernel's normalized version has been adapted for LFDA to compute the local between-class $\mathbf{W}{ij}^{(\mathrm{lb})}$ and within-class $\mathbf{W}{ij}^{(lw)}$ weights as defined by,